This article may contain compensated links. Please read disclaimer for more info.

 The Island of Beauty has only one department and the capital is Ajaccio.
 Whether you prefer a relaxing holiday or a stay full of outdoor activities, Corsica is a great place to be.

-Haven’t you visited this region yet?
+Haven’t you visited this corner of France yet?
 Let us tell you the best things to do in Corsica Island.

 Top Things to Do in Corsica